New communication sector's shine could soon wear off

-NEW YORK (Reuters) - The mash-up of old and new media may not be a winning combination for the new S&P communication services sector .SPLRCL as its highest fliers face regulatory threats and challenges to user growth.
+NEW YORK (Reuters) - The mash-up of old and new media may not be a winning combination for the new S&P communication services sector index .SPLRCL as its highest fliers face regulatory threats and challenges to user growth.

 The reconstituted sector, which debuted at the end of September, includes telecom, internet, media and entertainment companies such as AT&T Inc (T.N), Walt Disney Co (DIS.N) and Twitter Inc (TWTR.N).